curusarn/ctu-fit-mi-paa/sat-problem/REPORT.md

 1. I have started by finding one parameter configuration that worked for one setting of the random generator.
 1. Then I modified this parameter configuration to work for several other generator settings.
 1. Next step was finding an arbitrary functions dependant on generator parametrization that would give me desired values for algorithm parameters.
-1. Finally I troughoutly tested the parameter functions on many generator settings.
+1. Finally, I thoroughly tested the parameter functions on many generator settings.

 I will describe these steps in a little more detail in following sections.